Technical set up to allow testers to access your testing environments

 - i.e. https://username@password:www.sitename.com

-Custom authorization layer - Create a standalone test directing users to sign in with a defined username/password.
-In most cases, testers can use the same credentials.
-Embed this as the first step in all subsequent tests to save time.
+Create a standalone test directing users to sign in with a defined username/password, and embed that test as the first step into your subsequent tests to save time.
+You have two options here:

 Large test runs will generate a lot of traffic on your staging site.
 You will want to make sure that your infrastructure can accommodate this traffic; i.e. your servers are fast enough, have enough CPU and memory, etc. Ensure that you have sufficient: